AndrewJBateman/angular-data-charts/README.md

 * **General:** Chart data from [Corona API](https://api.coronatracker.com/) JSON time-series of coronavirus cases (confirmed, deaths and recovered) per country.
 Detects user location and shows data from that country.
 * **Home Page:** World and local Covid data - using [iPapa API](https://ipapi.co/) to detect user country.
 Data shown in tables on Mat-cards and on Google charts using tab-groups to select between confirmed cases, deaths and recovered.
 * **Countries Page:** Covid data is fetched from local storage and displayed using a Mat-Table of countries.
-Flags are obtained from the Countryflags API.
+Flags WERE obtained from the Countryflags API - website is no longer :-( currently looking for replacement flags website.
 * **News & NewsDetail Pages:** Covid news data is shown on Mat-cards.
 The Day.js npm module is used to convert the UTC format date into '... ago'.
 Clicking on a news card will route the user to a news detail page with the JSON data passed using angular router navigation extras.
 The Coronatracker API does not have a lot of the latest news but it demonstrates a working app. **add country select menu.**
 * **Charts Page** Pie and column charts using `angular-google-charts`.**add another chart**
 * **About Page:** Mat-cards show details of each page with useful links.